“Baaabe, I want to say something but I don’t want you to get upset…”

-After a few years of marriage, he is aware of my tactics already (the joke, after witnessing my C Section, is that he knows me inside and out) so he would call me out on it halfway into my pre-speech, nudging me with a “say what you want to say babe…” while I fumble around trying to find words that won’t hurt his heart or offend him.
+After a few years of marriage, he is aware of my tactics already (the joke, after witnessing my C Section, is that he knows me inside and out) so he would call me out on it halfway into my pre-speech, nudging me with a “say what you want to say…” while I fumble around trying to find words that won’t hurt his heart or offend him.

-And then, one day, in mid “Baaabe, okay, I want to say something” he stopped me and asked why I am setting up the convo, without simply saying what I feel.
-He didn’t appreciate that I felt the need to prepare him for what I was going to say, almost as if I thought he isn’t able to handle my commentary.
+And then, one day, in mid “Baaabe, I want to say something” he stopped me and asked why I am setting up the convo, without simply saying what I feel.
+He didn’t appreciate that I felt the need to prepare him for what I was going to say… almost as if I thought he isn’t able to handle my commentary.

 You see, in my attempt to not offend him, I ended up offending him more than, uhh, actually offending him with the original offense that I was trying not to offend him with.
 (Now say that really fast)

-Thoughtful communication, in this instance, is all about vulnerability and efficiency.
+In our marriage, thoughtful communication is all about vulnerability and efficiency.
 (Efficient, because we honestly don’t have the time to beat around the bush anymore.)
 And even though we push to be raw and real with each other, we still have to remain mindful of the other person’s heart.

 And friends, let me tell you, it’s especially hard to say honest words KINDLY when you believe that the other person is being a world-class idiot and needs to be set straight.
 Sometimes you’re angry or frustrated and you’re just not in the mood to be kind.
 You don’t always want to like each other… but you always have to choose to love each other.